Migrating from SharePoint On-Premise to Online (Microsoft Office 365)? Where to Start from?

 Phase 4 – Validation

-After the completion of the procedure, the migrated and customized features are validated from the key points of client documentation created in the analysis phase.
+After the completion of Office 365 migration steps, the migrated and customized features are validated from the key points of client documentation created in the analysis phase.
 The functionalities of search and navigation are also checked for quality assurance to ensure expected results on SharePoint online environment.

 Phase 5 – Ongoing Support and Maintenance

 After verification of the migrated application, the metadata information is replaced with deployment scripts and the test data is cleaned up.
 Then, the SharePoint online site is ready for deployment.
 It is recommended to opt for a maintenance and support plan that includes permission management for Microsoft Office 365 services, security audits, user management, and troubleshooting concerns.